Omar17Mostafa/IOT-Mini-Project/README.md

 - **Subscriber (ESP32)** *(QoS 0)* listens and controls LED
 - **Publisher (ESP32)** *(QoS 0)* sends `1` or `0` to `esp32/buttonStatus`
 - **Subscriber (App)** *(QoS 0)* listens and updates virtual LED
-- **Feedback LED** on GPIO23 is also toggled as local confirmation between the physical push button and the app LED

 ---